Skip to content

 3. Set your App ID in PXR_SDK -> Platform Settings.

-Adapt the following steps to setup the template project for other platforms:
+Follow these steps to setup the template project for the Quest 3 headset:

 1. Checkout the neon branch.